4 Indicators That It's Time to Update Your Fleet Technology

 The cost of not devoting a budget to new technology is too great — better technology leads to more streamlined processes and gives you more time to focus on building strong business relationships.
 Without it, you'll face data bottlenecks, preventing you from growing your business and negatively impacting your customer experience (more on that below).

 According to the American Transportation Research Institute’s annual Critical Issues surveys, Compliance, Safety, and Accountability (CSA) ranked within the top four issues for carriers in 2019, 2020, and 2021.

-But even when you have the best possible safety training and procedures, there may still be a missing ingredient: technology.
+But even when you have the best possible safety training and procedures, technology may still be missing.
 You can build a comprehensive, holistic safety culture with the right tools.

 For example, if you see an upward trend in accidents, it may be time to revisit your existing safety technology.